hannaco/DH110/README.md

 Name: Hanna Co <br/>
 Course: UI/UX Design (DH 110) <br/>
 Project: The topic of my project this quarter will be centered around the UN Sustainable Development Goal of Sustainable Cities and Communities. <br/>
 This project will be focused on how we as individuals can contribute to sustainable city living.
-I plan on designing a site, simliar to a community forum, where members can share ideas to be more sustainable and discuss issues they see.
+Many sites talk about sustainability, but often are looking on a larger scale, which can discourage the viewer or give them the feeling that they are alleviated from individual responsibility to live more sustainably.
+Thus, I want to design a site that explains these issues at a large scale, but gives the viewer action items they can do to take steps towards sustainable living.